arnold-graf/cross-tab-worker/README.md

 ## Why not SharedWorker?

 `SharedWorker` doesn't support `FileSystemSyncAccessHandle` — the synchronous OPFS API that high-performance SQLite/WASM VFS implementations require.
 This library achieves the same multi-tab sharing using a regular dedicated Worker owned by one tab, with coordination through Web Locks and a tiny broker SharedWorker.
+The approach is generally informed and inspired by this [discussion on wa-sqlite](https://github.com/rhashimoto/wa-sqlite/discussions/81).

 ---